 MTI is a recognized leader when it comes to the technology of modern hydrotherapy, offering five distinct types of hydrotherapy experience.
 Each is unique; each is thoroughly therapeutic.
 Whether you prefer the simple luxury of a soaking bath, the gentle experience of bathing in a forest stream, the invigorating deep-tissue massage of a whirlpool, the light full-body thermo-air massage, or a combination of the air bath/whirlpool, MTI offers more than 200 tub models with multiple configurations to meet your specific hydrotherapy needs.

-Stream Bath®: The newest form of hydrotherapy from MTI.
-Imagine the soft sound of flowing water as a gentle current caresses your body.
+The newest form of hydrotherapy from MTI.
+Imagine the soft sound of flowing water as Stream Bath gentle current caresses your body.
 MTI’s exclusive Stream Bath technology replicates the feeling of sitting in a tranquil forest stream.
 Directional vents (not jets) provide a gentle current of water created by a whisper-quiet pump so you can enjoy the feel and sound of your private stream.
 Stream Bath is so gentle it is ideal for all ages, from the very young to the more senior.
 Think of it as the Ultimate Soaking Tub.
+Available on most Designer drop-in and undermount tubs and available as a Stream Bath / Air Bath package.

-Whirlpool Bath: Enjoy the power of a deep, penetrating massage.
+Enjoy the power of a deep, penetrating massage.
 This type of hydrotherapy comes from strategically placed jets that may be targeted to specific areas of the body.
 This system is ideal for a sports-related injury, using powerful jets that thoroughly massage muscles and help eliminate accumulated toxins.
 Operated by a whisper-quiet pump, MTI whirlpool systems use a mixture of air and water that can be adjusted from a gentle swirl to a more vigorous pulse.
+Available on most Designer and BASICS drop-in and undermount tubs.

 Hydrotherapy benefits people of all ages and lifestyles, from the teen athlete who needs a water massage for tired muscles to the elderly grandparent who finds relief in the soaking tub from troublesome arthritis.
 MTI offers designs for all generations, that is, bathing products and therapies that will accommodate the needs of every member of today’s multi-generational household.
 For more information on Universal Design, go to Trend: Universal Design.